EDITOR’S NOTE: This story was published on 25 April 2012.

 Today is a sad day for some employees of Zenith Bank PLC, one of Nigeria’s leading new generation banks, who were served notices terminating their appointments and services.

-What is, however, clear is that the action swept away most of top management staff in a deliberate attempt by the bank to drastically cut down on its top heavy management structure.
+What is, however, clear is that the action swept away most of the top management staff in a deliberate attempt by the bank to drastically cut down on its top-heavy management structure.

 “A formal meeting was held with the affected staff since Monday this week, where details of their disengagement benefits were discussed and agreement reached,” the source explained.

 Zenith Bank says its overall vision is to emerge a reputable international financial services network recognized for innovation, superior customer service and performance while creating premium value for all stakeholders.

 With the latest development, the bank joins the growing list of banks in the financial sector of the economy to embark on the restructuring of its staff as a strategy to repositioning for growth.